 The view has not been very good over the last three decades.
 Starting with the No Child Left Behind legislation in the early 2000s, the focus at high schools shifted to preparing students to pass rigorous standardized testing, most of which could be used to determine if a student would be eligible for college.

 The focus shifted to “college is for everyone” dealing another blow to skilled workers (Pogue, 2017).
 High schools reduced trade-related classes like shop or automotive.
 As noted earlier, companies reduced training programs, and as they did, reduced apprenticeship programs too.
-The view of the skilled trades was that of a “fallback” for students who could not make it in college.
+The view of the skilled trades was that of a “fallback” for students who could not make it to college.
 This was a very different view from years earlier when trade workers were viewed as critical members of the overall workforce.

 "The problem defined: tough demographics as skilled workers age out, a lack of trained workers to follow them, a dim view of the skilled trades themselves, government policy contributing to that view, and an increasing, unmet demand. " - Mike Thompson, VP/IFM for Flagship

 Companies that need skilled labor to deliver their core services (e.g. Facility Management companies) are in a unique position to address this, while companies for whom skilled trades are not core, may struggle.
 For companies in life sciences, transportation, manufacturers, etc., investment dollars will go to developing their core business: R&D, new products, new technologies, capital equipment, and training for those who deliver the core product.
 It is unlikely those companies will invest in developing skilled trades needed to keep the company’s buildings running.